 The Chandni Chowk (meaning Moonlight Square) is one of the oldest and busiest markets in Old Delhi, India.
 It is the centre of old Delhi and a fab stop to get a feel for the bustle of the historic heart of the city.

 Start with a walk or rickshaw down the main street towards Kari Baoli Spice Bazar.
-And keep an eye out for some of the famous street foods to stop in for lunch (below).
+Keep an eye out for some of the famous street foods to stop in for lunch (below).

 - Location: Old Delhi